📋 Compliance & Permits Guide

 When Permits Are Required

-Permits or notifications are often required for:
+Permits or licensed work is typically required for:

 Common Exemptions